slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"If you want your children to be intelligent, read them fairy tales.
 If you want them to be more intelligent, read them more fairy tales."
 -- Albert Einstein*

+> *"The only thing worse than a boy who hates you: a boy that loves you."
+-- Markus Zusak*

 Don't tell your kids how to live.
 Live fully and let them see.
 By treating everything like a major risk, we prevent kids from learning how to judge the truly dangerous, from the simply unfamiliar.